Cole Kmet: Baseball

 Kmet also played baseball at Notre Dame.
 As a freshman in 2018, Kmet appeared in 26 games as a relief pitcher and made one start.
 He finished the season 2–5 with a 5.05 earned run average (ERA), 39 strikeouts and a team-leading eight saves.
 As a sophomore in 2019, Kmet appeared in eight games with one start, before suffering an arm injury.
 He finished the season 0–2 with a 2.89 ERA and 27 strikeouts.

+In the NFL, Kmet adopted a touchdown celebration that referenced his baseball career in which he pretended to hit a home run.
+He would also be occasionally joined by teammates, fans, or stadium workers posing as pitchers and outfielders.

 Professional career

-Pre-draft
+NFL draft

 Considered a top tight end prospect for the 2020 NFL draft, CBS Sports ranked him as the best tight end in the draft, while Pro Football Focus ranked him as the second-best.
 He was projected as a second-round pick.